forward/extramuros/README.md

 - Hadoop:  the library has been tested with Apache Hadoop 0.20 and Clouder Hadoop distribution 3 beta 4.
 - Mahout:  the library has been tested with Mahout 0.5
+- Clojure: clojure 1.2 and clojure.contrib are required to execute clojure expressions in the Hadoop jobs.
 - jzy3d:   is used by the visualization code: (http://code.google.com/p/jzy3d/), the java library and the native library must be present in the path.